CARC 209 Active

 Cause Frequency

-Regulatory restrictions on patient collection Federal or state regulations prohibit the provider from collecting a certain amount from the patient, such as Medicare limiting charges for dual-eligible beneficiaries Most Common
+Regulatory prohibition on patient billing Federal or state regulations prohibit the provider from collecting the adjusted amount from the patient, such as under the No Surprises Act or state balance billing laws Most Common

 How to Resolve